 The Vascular Unit at Royal Cornwall Hospital is one of the UK’s longest established providers of keyhole surgery for aortic and thoracic aneurysms (EVAR) as well as being one of the largest providers of keyhole endovenous surgery (VNUS) to patients with significant varicose veins.

 Rapid treatment for patients with vascular conditions is essential.
-Throughout the week, our team of specialist vascular surgeons is available 24 hours to manage urgent and emergency conditions.
-At weekends, emergency cover is shared with the vascular unit in Derriford Hospital in Plymouth, so that patients in Devon and Cornwall always have access to specialist vascular treatment.
+Throughout the week and weekend, our team of specialist vascular surgeons is available 24 hours to manage urgent and emergency conditions.

 We work closely with the stroke and transient ischaemic attack (TIA) service in Cornwall to offer prompt assessment and surgery to patients who need treatment following a stroke or ministroke.
 We also work alongside the renal unit to create fistulas for patients requiring dialysis for kidney disease, and usually this can be carried out on a daycase basis.